 Dividend Capture Strategy: How It Works

-In the world of stock trading, a dividend refers to a distribution of cash or stock to shareholders in a company.
+In stock trading, a dividend refers to a distribution of cash or stock to shareholders in a company.
 In many cases, this money is withdrawn from a company’s retained earnings.
 In other words, dividends are payments made to you because you’re a shareholder.

 Investors have the option to buy and hold stocks that pay dividends, making them an excellent option for earning passive income and getting the most out of your stock market knowledge.